Pdjadhav22/Flask_Based_Web_App_Greetings/README.md

     - Database configured with **SQLAlchemy -ORM - SQLALCHEMY_DATABASE_URI**
     - Different config settings based on **Development, Testing & Production environment**
     - Logging configured with **Heroku configuration options**

+  - ### Application Factory Function & Blueprints-
+    - To enable apply **configuration changes dynamically used Factory function create_app()**
+    - **Application package constructor , __init__.py** - enables to create
+        - **multiple application instances with different configuration settings provided in Factory function**, which is used during testing
+    -  **Blueprint** - Allows to define view function routes & error handlers while app being created at runtime with application factory.
+    -  **Unit tests** - 2 tests are written using the standard unittest package.
+        **Test #1-**  ensures that the application instance exists **Test #2-**  ensures that the application is running under the testing configuration

+    - ### Database Setups-
+      - Based on Application environment used different Databases-
+          - Development & testing environment uses **sqlite**.
+          - Production environment uses **postgresql over Heroku platform**.

 # Features of Greetings!
   1. Greets Unkonw / Strangers with "Please to meet you!"